 A common question we get at O My Bag is, how it is possible that Patrick can get a hold of cowhides in India, as it’s common knowledge that cows are sacred animals over there.
-The hides that are used for our bags come from cows that died to produce meat for the Muslim community or of age or illness.
 Only few people are familiar with the fact that Islam is the second-largest religion in India.
 In Kolkata around 33% of the inhabitants are Muslims and eat meat.
-However, there are some parts of India that have recently passed a law that forbids slaughterhouses in those regions.
-If this law would have been passed in Kolkata, it would have a huge impact on the leather-prices, as the hides would become scarcer than they already are.
-As Patrick gets the hides from sources less than 100 kilometers away to minimize his carbon footprint he has not yet faced any difficulties due to these new regulations.
+The hides are a by-product of the meat industry.

-So what are the different stages of a tanning process?
-After the preparatory stages when the hide/skin is prepared for tanning by removing many of the unwanted raw skin components, the hide is ready for the tanning.
+After the preparatory stages when the hide is prepared for tanning by removing many of the unwanted raw skin components, the hide is ready for the tanning.
 Tanning is the process that converts the protein of the skin into a stable material that will not decompose and is suitable for a wide variety of end products, such as leather bags and accessories.
 The hides are loaded into a drum and immersed in the tanning liquor.
 The hides soak while the drum slowly rotates and the tanning liquor slowly infiltrates the full hide.
 Regular checks by the workers are necessary to see if the penetration is even.
 After the tanning, the skin goes into the crusting phase when the hide is thinned (which is called shaving), re-tanned and lubricated.
 Most importantly, in this phase, the skins are dried, softened and receive their color.
 The last phase of the tanning process is the finishing, where surface coating is applied.
-Our eco-leathers hardly have any finishing, this leaves them very open to change during use and gives them their vintage look over time.
+Our eco-friendly leathers hardly have any finishing, this leaves them very open to change during use and gives them their vintage look over time.
 It incorporates the fat on our skins and the shine because of rubbing against our clothes.

 Research has shown that a significant part of the environmental impact of leather is in the manufacturing process.
 Therefore, it is not only the chemicals used in the tanning process that should determine how eco-friendly the leather is.
-To combat this, Patrick also takes care of the following areas of leather manufacturing that have a significant potential impact:
+To combat this, Patrick regularly accesses the tannery in terms of: